-PIT: Income payments and capital gains derived from units in an AIF are exempt from PIT provided that the evidence of non-resident status required by the tax law is timely delivered by the beneficiary of the income to the AIF.
+PIT: Income payments and capital gains derived from units in a securities AIF are exempt from PIT provided that the evidence of non-resident status required by the tax law is timely delivered by the beneficiary of the income to the AIF.
 A refund procedure is available within a two-year period in cases where a 28% withholding tax was applied for failure to timely deliver the documentation.
 The refund procedure requires the certification of a special form by the competent authorities of the state of residence.
-Non-resident investors domiciled in a blacklisted jurisdiction are not able to benefit from income tax exemptions and, in addition, will be subject to an aggravated 35% withholding tax.
+Non-resident investors domiciled in a resident country are not able to benefit from income tax exemptions and, in addition, will be subject to an aggravated 35% withholding tax.
 Income payments to accounts opened in the name of one or more account holders acting on behalf of one or more unidentified third parties are subject to a final withholding tax rate of 35%, unless the relevant beneficial owner of the income is identified, in which case the tax rates applicable to the beneficial owner apply.

-Non-resident individuals who obtain income distributed by a real estate AIF or through the redemption of such AIF units/ participations shall become subject to withholding tax at the final rate of 10% provided the non-residence evidence in Portugal has been obtained in due time.
+Non-resident individuals who obtain income distributed by a real estate AIF or through the redemption of such AIF units shall become subject to withholding tax at the final rate of 10% provided the non-residence evidence in Portugal has been obtained in due time.
+Capital gains deriving from the sale of said units are taxed autonomously at a 10% rate.

-CIT: A CIT exemption applies where income arising from the units is distributed or made available to a non-resident entity without a permanent establishment in Portugal.
+CIT: A CIT exemption applies where income arising from the units of a securities AIF is distributed or made available to a non-resident entity without a permanent establishment in Portugal.
+Capital gains arising from the transfer of the said units are also exempt from CIT.

-Capital gains arising from the transfer of units are also exempt from CIT.
+In order to benefit from such exemptions, adequate evidence of non-resident status must be timely provided.

-In order to benefit from such exemptions, adequate evidence of nonresident status must be timely provided.
+Non-resident corporate investors who obtain income distributed by a real estate AIF or through the redemption of units on such AIF are subject to withholding tax at the final rate of 10%.
+Capital gains deriving from the sale of units in a real estate AIF are taxed autonomously at a rate of 10%.

-Non-resident corporate investors who obtain income distributed by a real estate AIF or through the redemption of such an AIF shall become subject to withholding tax at the final rate of 10%.
-Income payments and capital gains derived from units in an AIF are exempt from CIT.
 However, non-resident investors cannot benefit from the exemptions or the reduced withholding tax rates, as the case may be, pursuant to the characteristics of the AIF if: (i) the non-resident entity is domiciled in a blacklisted jurisdiction listed in Ministerial Order 150/2004 of 13 February, as amended from time to time; (ii) more than 25% of the capital of the non-resident entity is held, directly or indirectly, by resident legal entities except when such entities are resident in a Member State of the EU other than Portugal or in a Member State of the European Economic Area provided, in this case, that such a State is bound to cooperate with Portugal under an administrative cooperation arrangement in tax matters similar to the exchange of tax information existing within the EU Member States or in a State with which Portugal has a double tax treaty in force or a tax information exchange agreement in force; or (iii) non-resident investors have not timely provided non-residence evidence in Portugal.